 Kitty-proof your home.
 Remove dangerous chemicals, poisonous plants, sharp objects, small toys, and plastic bags from your cat’s reach.
 If there are plastic bags in the trash, cut both ends of the bag as a precaution.
 Unplug paper shredders to prevent accidents.
 Make sure there are no dangling cables around.
 Keep the toilet lid closed.

 Enrich the environment.
 Scratch posts, toys to keep, window posts, and quiet resting places are a start.
 You can leave the TV or the radio on for entertainment.
 Hiding food or treats around the house will also keep your cat busy while you’re away.
+Set up your Petcube pet cam so you will be able to check in on your cat from time to time.

 Have a play session and make any arrangements before you leave.
 If somebody will be dropping by to check on your pet, inform them of the feeding schedule, your cat’s habits and health condition.
 Leave your vet’s contact number and your emergency contact.